dji-sdk/Mobile-SDK-Doc/source/cn/ios-tutorials/P4MissionsDemo.md

 ---
 title: Creating a TapFly and ActiveTrack Missions Application
 version: v4.2.2
-date: 2017-07-18
+date: 2017-07-20
 github: https://github.com/DJI-Mobile-SDK-Tutorials/iOS-Phantom4Missions
 keywords: [TapFly mission demo, ActiveTrack mission demo]
 ---

 In this tutorial, you will learn how to use the TapFly and ActiveTrack Missions of DJI iOS SDK to create a cool application for DJI Mavic Pro.
-Also you will get familiar with `DJITapFlyMissionOperator`, `DJIActiveTrackMissionOperator` and using the Simulator of DJI Assistant 2 for testing, which is convenient for you to test the missions indoor.
+Also, you will get familiar with `DJITapFlyMissionOperator`, `DJIActiveTrackMissionOperator` and using the Simulator of DJI Assistant 2 for testing, which is convenient for you to test the missions indoor.
 So let's get started!

 You can download the tutorial's final sample code project from this [Github Page](https://github.com/DJI-Mobile-SDK-Tutorials/iOS-Phantom4Missions).